 Macintosh: While viewing the pdf, zoom in until the figure you want fills as much of the screen as possible (this will make it look less pixellated when you copy and paste it).
 Then hit the Control, Command, Shift, and 4 keys simultaneously.
 The cursor will change from an arrow to a crosshairs.
 Drag the crosshairs from one corner of the region you want to copy to the other corner.
 When you release the mouse, the area of screen that you dragged across will be copied to the clipboard.
 Paste it into your document and resize it.

 Windows: While viewing the pdf, zoom in until the figure you want fills as much of the screen as possible.
 Get the cursor out of the way.
-Then hit the Print Screen key (it may say PrtScn).
+Then hit the Print Screen key (it may say PrtScn) on your keyboard.
 The entire screen is now copied to the clipboard.
 Open up a graphics program, such as Microsoft Paint (this should come with Windows).
 Paste the image of the screen into Paint.
 Choose the rectangular select tool (the dashed rectangle) and select the area you want.
 Copy it, then Paste it into your document, then resize it.

 To illustrate the difference between plagiarism and acceptable paraphrasing, here's a passage from Hudson et al. (1987):